farhan5248/sheep-dog-tools/cucumberxtexteditor.parent/Validation.md

 ## Syntax Validation

-Validating that a vertice can be derived from a single statement.
+Validating that a vertex can be derived from a single statement.
 This is fast validation.